mach-composer/mach-composer-cli/docs/src/syntax.md

 !!! tip "JSON schema"
     A JSON schema for the syntax is [available on GitHub](https://github.com/labd/mach-composer/blob/master/schema.json).
+This can be used to configure IntelliSense autocompletion support in VSCode.

 ## general_config
 All 'shared' configuration that applies to all sites.